 “Collect moments not things.
 Treasure time together.
 Value love above all else.
 Be grateful.”
 Happy Wives Club.com

-To my dear cousin Shelley, your boys and auntie Vicki, I am so so sorry for your loss.
+To my dear cousin Shelley and your boys, auntie Vicki and cousin Larry, I am so so sorry for your loss.
 You are in my prayers and thoughts.
 Bruce was an exceptional man and I end with a few lessons we could all learn from him: Be exceedingly kind and give generously of your time.
 Lend a helping hand as much as you can.
 Pour yourself out!

 PS – Project Wellness has a new website!
 You can check it out at projectwellness.ca You can watch the video there of our local MP, Dan Ruimy honouring dad in Parliament on his 80th birthday (just scroll down on the first page).
 It’s awesome!
 See pictures of Dad’s and Chris’ latest trips to Malawi, including the recently drilled wells (42 to date) and other news.

 Leah with Leo and Glen